 Enforcing the budget target

-Balancing the budget - applying a threshold
+Balancing the budget - applying a tolerance

 Generally, with the 'enforce budget target' set, respondents will be required to balance the budget exactly before being able to submit their response.
 For example, using the Arlen Hill example above, the budget consultation requires respondents to reduce the overall budget by 25% to hit target (£1,000,000 is 25% of the overall £4,000,000 the council has available to spend).

-However you can discuss with your account manager and we can adjust the 'budget target threshold' for your consultation.
+However you can discuss with your account manager and we can adjust the 'budget target tolerance' for your consultation.
 This means your respondents do not need to balance the budget exactly before proceeding to submit a response.

 It is important to note that the 'over budget' percentage figure is calculated and rounded to one decimal place.
 This means that respondents are able to reduce the budget to within 0.049% of your target and be able to submit their response.